-As of October 26, 2015, employers hiring temporary workers who do not need a Labour Market Impact Assessment (LMIA) must submit offers of employment through the Employer Portal.
-Find out if you need to get an LMIA and how to submit an offer of employment if an LMIA is not required.
+If you are hiring temporary workers who do not need a Labour Market Impact Assessment (LMIA), you must submit offers of employment through the Employer Portal.
+Find out if you need to get an LMIA and how to submit an offer of employment if you do not need one.

-Contact the Canadian Visa Office to recruit a candidate who is abroad or already in Canada
+Contact the Canadian Visa Office in Paris to recruit foreign candidates

 If you have a job opening and would like to recruit a foreign worker temporarily or permanently from a Francophone country, you can send your job offer to our visa office in Paris.
-Include detailed information such as the job title, duties, expected start and end dates, salary and benefits.
+Include detailed information such as:

 Many countries have public employment services that specialize in international recruitment to help their citizens find work abroad.
 Our staff at the visa office can refer you to the services that will best meet your needs.
 These local government services can help you find candidates and support you through the recruitment process, free of charge.

-These services are offered by our visa office year-round to all Canadian employers with job offers outside Quebec.
+These services are available year-round and free of charge to all Canadian employers with job offers outside Quebec.

 Participate in Destination Canada Job Fairs

-Destination Canada is an annual job fair organized by the Government of Canada in Paris, Brussels and Tunis.
+Destination Canada is an annual job fair organized by the Government of Canada in Paris and Brussels.
 It connects Canadian employers with skilled Francophone candidates in a variety of fields, such as hospitality, translation, information technology, multimedia, engineering, education, health care, agriculture, transportation, etc. To participate, employers must have job offers outside Quebec.

 - All candidates are pre-screened to ensure they are qualified and that they match the employers’ needs and job offers.

-- Staff from the local Canadian Embassies will guide your candidate(s) through the work permit application process.
+- Staff from the local Canadian Embassies will guide your candidate(s) through the work permit and/or permanent residence application process.

 - You can post positions even if you are unable to attend the job fair in person.